drcscodes/drcs.codes/content/python/exercises/dates/_index.md

 ### `doctest`

-We will use [doctest](https://docs.python.org/3/library/doctest.html) to test your module using Python REPL examples similar to the ones provided for each function above.
+Use [doctest](https://docs.python.org/3/library/doctest.html) to test your module using Python REPL examples similar to the ones provided for each function above.
 You may wish to include these test cases in your function docstrings, as well as others that you come up with on your own to test edge cases.
 Remember that you can run docstring on your module like this: